Marker Interface in Java

 Uses of Marker Interface

-The main use of the Marker Interface in Java is to convey to the JVM that the class implementing some interface of this category has to be granted some special behavior.
+The main use of the Marker Interface in Java is to convey to the JVM that the class implementing an interface of this category must be granted some special behavior.

-e.g, when a class implements the Serializable interface, which is a marker interface, then this is an indication to the JVM that the objects of this class can be serialized.
-Similarly, when a class implements Cloneable Interface, then it indicates to the JVM that the objects of this class can be cloned.
+For example, when a class implements the Serializable interface, a marker interface, the JVM is informed that the class's objects can be serialized.
+Similarly, when a class implements the Cloneable Interface, the JVM is informed that the class's objects can be cloned.

-Note: Cloning is the process of creating an exact copy of an object.
-Serialization is the process of conversion of an object into a static stream (sequence) of bytes, which can be saved to a database or transferred over a network.
+Note: Cloning is creating an exact copy of an object.
+Serialization is converting an object into a static stream (sequence) of bytes, which can be saved to a database or transferred over a network.

 Examples of Marker Interface in Java